-The new noise laws announced for San Antonio will see all bars & clubs in the West End area close at 3am and terraces removed by 11pm.
+The new noise laws for San Antonio means all bars & clubs in the West End area need to close by 3am and terraces removed by 12am midnight.
 This only applies to the West End which is a few blocks wide but makes up the heart of San An’s ‘old town’.

 To get the new law passed through as quickly as possible before summer 2018 the 3-party coalition council has designated the West End area a ‘zone of special acoustic protection’ due to consistent high noise levels during the summer.